kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 -->

 E2E tests will verify:
-- Complete scheduling lifecycle of a Pod referencing a `ClusterResourceClaimTemplate` using a test DRA resource driver (successful allocation, execution, and deallocation/clean-up).
+- Complete scheduling lifecycle of a Pod or PodGroup referencing a `ClusterResourceClaimTemplate` using a test DRA resource driver (successful allocation, execution, and deallocation/clean-up).
 - Correct resource isolation and independent allocation across multiple